• Menu

 The dog's cue to eliminate.

-The dog will move their nose into their collar, cape and other equipment without a lure and stay still while they are fastened.
-Handler does not need to reach forward or bend over; handler can remain seated.
+The dog will move their nose into their collar, cape, or other equipment without a lure, and stay still while they are fastened.
+The handler does not need to reach forward or bend over; the handler can remain seated.

 Sit